“How does that make you feel?”

 - Step One: The dreamer disentangles their consciousness from executive control/personal agency.
 In other words, the dreamer de-identifies with their usual self and sets up a “liminal state” – a state in which the dreamer is prepared to explore a new identity.

 - Step Two: The dreamer moves into this liminal space, opening him- or herself up to a world of possibilities in regards to their identity.
-This step is like taking off your usual “mask” and setting it aside in anticipation of finding a new mask.
+This step is like taking off your usual “mask” and set it aside in anticipation of finding a new mask.

 - Step Three: This step typically occupies the most time and material of the dream, in which the dreamer “tries on” a new identity.
 The dreamer may be experiencing fear or anxiety associated with shedding their identity, and he or she may seek to reestablish a sense of control by searching for another identity or alternate sense of self.